A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Numerical Experiments

 \subsection{Terzaghi's consolidation problem}

 The second poroelastic example originates from Terzaghi's consolidation problem \cite{Terzaghi1923}, which describes a fluid-filled soil layer which becomes loaded from above.
 This leads to a so-called overpressurization of the fluid which continually vanishes due to flow through the surface.
-Consequently, the elastic soil bears more and more of the the loading and subsides.
+Consequently, the elastic soil bears more and more of the loading and subsides.
+This problem has an analytical solution and, hence, has been considered as benchmark for many numerical methods, see e.g. \cite{Murad1994,Phillips2008,Choo2018,Kadeethum2021} for finite elements, \cite{Honorio2018,Sokolova2019} for finite volumes, and \cite{Zhao2013} for a direct numerical simulations of the averaged Navier–Stokes equation coupled to discrete particles.

 While the original problem considers the quasi-1D solution to the three-dimensional poroelastic equations ($d = 3$), we adapt the quasi-1D formulation for $d = 2$.
 Following the derivation in \cite[Secs.~5.1 \& 5.2.2]{Coussy2004}, we consider \cref{eq:elasticity:dim,eq:stress:dim,eq:flow:dim,eq:darcy:dim} in a domain $\mathcal{D} = (0, l) \times (0,1)$ until the final time $t_f = 1$ with fixed pressure and traction at the top

 while no-flow condition and fixed displacement are prescribed at the bottom